SheffieldML/GPc/README.md

-anything up by playing the data again!</i> <p>It makes sense to learn the scale independently for each the channels (particularly since we have set three of them to zero!), so we now use the gplvm code to learn the data setting the flag <code>-L true</code> for learning of scales.
+anything up by playing the data again!</i> <p>It makes sense to learn the scale independently for each the channels (particularly since we have set three of them to zero!), so we now use the gplvm code to learn the data setting the flag `-L true` for learning of scales.

 <pre>$ ./gplvm -v 3 learn -L true examples/swagger.svml swagger.model</pre>